serhiykobyakov/GDM1000_monochromator/README.md

 ## What is it

-Long story short: I attached a stepper motor to monochromator and it can be positioned using PC.
+Long story short: I attached a stepper motor to monochromator and now it can be positioned using PC instead of old-fashion manual control.

 Here I have only the software without all the other stuff (circuitry and mechanic stuff).
 Arduino sketch and Free Pascal unit for GDM1000 monochromator.